seasonedcc/croods/docs/docs/cauth-intro.md

 #### Main concepts to notice here:

+- **`saveHeaders`:** Provides Croods with a method to save the headers after every request.
+This is good for when your token will be regenerated on every request.
 - **`authHeaders`:** Provides Croods with headers from the storage for usage on Croods requests.
 Eg.: `Auth-Token`, `Uid`, `Client`, `Token-Type` and `Expiry`.
 - **`Auth`:** Used for checking permissions required for a component.